Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

-Fig.~\ref{fig4}(b) shows the spin susceptibility in the two-band model, which corresponds to the limit where $t_\mathrm{A}$ approaches infinity in the four-band model.
-The result is shown at $T=6~\mathrm{meV}$, where $U_\mathrm{sp}\chi_0\left( Q_\mathrm{max} \right)$ begins to saturate at unity.
-This spin susceptibility closely resembles that of the four-band model with a large $t_\mathrm{A}$, as shown in Fig.~\ref{fig4}(a), with the maximum occurring around $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$.
+Fig.~\ref{fig4}(b) shows the spin susceptibility in the two-band model, which corresponds to the limit at which $t_\mathrm{A}$ approaches infinity in the four-band model.
+The result is shown at $T=6~\mathrm{meV}$, where $\alpha_\mathrm{S}\left( \bm{Q}_\mathrm{max} \right)$ begins to saturate at unity.
+This spin susceptibility closely resembles that of the four-band model with a large $t_\mathrm{A}$, as shown in Fig.~\ref{fig4}(a), where the maximum occurs at approximately $\bm{Q}_\mathrm{max} \approx \left( 0, \pi \right)$.
 In real space, this indicates the AFM fluctuations in the two-band model.

-For the purpose of discussion, the NMR experiment on $\lambda$-(BETS)$_2$GaCl$_4$~\cite{Kobayashi2017} reveals a Curie-like increase in $1/T_{1}T$ above 55~K, suggesting the development of AFM fluctuations.
-Below 10~K, $1/T_{1}T$ is further enhanced, indicating magnetic fluctuations induced by Fermi surface nesting.
-Another NMR study on $\lambda$-(BETS)$_2$GaBr$_{0.75}$Cl$_{3.25}$~\cite{Kobayashi2020_chem-press_NMR} reports that $1/T_{1}T$ exhibits a kink at 30~K, increases again below 25~K, and diverges at 13~K, indicating the onset of the SDW state.
+For the purpose of discussion, the NMR experiment on $\lambda$-(BETS)$_2$GaCl$_4$~\cite{Kobayashi2017} revealed a Curie-like increase in $1/T_{1}T$ above 55~K, suggesting the development of AFM fluctuations.
+Below 10~K, $1/T_{1}T$ was further enhanced, which indicates that magnetic fluctuations were induced by Fermi surface nesting.
+Another NMR study on $\lambda$-(BETS)$_2$GaBr$_{0.75}$Cl$_{3.25}$~\cite{Kobayashi2020_chem-press_NMR} reported that $1/T_{1}T$ exhibits a kink at 30~K, which increases again below 25~K and diverges at 13~K, indicating the onset of the SDW state.